Well-posedness of initial-boundary value problem for time-fractional diffusion-wave equation with time-dependent coefficients: Proof of Theorem

 then we can derive the desired regularity and estimate for $u$ by a similar argument used in Step 3 of the proof in Section \ref{sec:pde}.
-Then it is sufficient to establish the uniform estimate.
+Then it is sufficient to establish such a uniform estimate.

 Here we consider slightly different approximate solutions due to some technical reasons.
 For simplicity, we still use the same notation $u_N$.
 Precisely, we construct the approximate solutions:

 satisfying